debanjanbasu/afr-lifestyle/README.md

 Run `ung serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 If it does not reload - There is a `LiveReload` plugin for various browsers.
-Please install it.
+Please install it to get a status of the live reload functionality.

 ## Code scaffolding